Environmental portraits

 A good portrait requires trust.
 And you build that trust by paying attention.
 Taking an environmental portrait is therefore not only a technical task, but also a human one.
 That's why I prefer to start with coffee rather than the camera.
 Getting acquainted, settling in.
 Because when you feel at ease, it shows immediately in the picture.

-A statue with character
+An image with character

 Ready for a portrait that's just right?
 Send me a message and we'll schedule something.